apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Honoring the legacy of game show host and activist Bob Barker**
+**China's Industrial Profits Drop Persists as Economy Weakens**

-You can read more about it [here](https://www.cnn.com/2023/08/26/us/iyw-bob-barker-legacy-article/index.html).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2023-08-27/china-s-industrial-profits-drop-persists-as-economy-weakens).

 ## Requirements
 - Python 3.8